 Why This Recipe is a Keeper!

-Even though cabbage rolls are one of my favorite dishes EVERRR because it's a dish that's part of my very Polish heritage, I'm not a fan of all the work.
+Even though cabbage rolls are one of my favorite dishes EVER because they’re part of my very Polish heritage in the form of Golumpki, I’m not a huge fan of all the work.

-This simple Southwestern-inspired skillet version is one you're going to want to put on repeat!
-It's got tons of flavor but best of all, it's budget-friendly and uses a lot of pantry and simple ingredients you may already have on hand!
+This simple Southwestern-inspired skillet version is one you’ll want to want to put on repeat!
+Like my Beef Rice Zucchini Skillet, it has tons of flavor, but best of all, it’s budget-friendly and uses a lot of pantry and simple ingredients you may already have!

 More reasons to love Unstuffed Chorizo Cabbage Roll Skillet: